Gout

 Treatment

-We offer consultation, medication, diet and lifestyle recommendations, and ultrasound guided cortisone joint injections.
+We offer consultation, medication, diet and lifestyle recommendations, and ultrasound-guided cortisone joint injections.